rebeccazjy425/663_LDA_Tang-Zhang/README.md

 The repository contains the following items:
 - "Report.ipynb": write ups for introduction and background of the project;
-- "LDA_VIEM": Package/Source code for variational inference algorithm;
-- "LDApackage": Package/Source code for the Gibbs Sampling algorithm;
+- "LDApackage": Package/Source code for both the Gibbs Sampling and EM algorithms;
 - Data files:
     - "simulated.txt": simulated data;
     - "realdata.txt": real life data;
     - "stopword.txt": a list of stopwords to be removed from text while preprocessing;
 - "setup.py": to initiate the "LDApackage" for use;
-              to initiate the "VI_EM_LDA.py" for use;
-- "Simulated Data.ipynb": test codes for simulated data and write ups for this example;
+- "Simulated+Data.ipynb": test codes for simulated data and write ups for this example;
     - "VIEM_Sim_topwords.txt": results from VIEM on the simulated data;
     - "Gibbs_Sim_topwords.dat": results from Gibbs Sampling on the simulated data;
-- "Real Data.ipynb": test codes for real data and write ups for this example;
+- "Real+Data.ipynb": test codes for real data and write ups for this example;
     - "VIEM_RD_topwords.txt": results from VIEM on the simulated data;
     - "Gibbs_RD_topwords.dat": results from Gibbs Sampling on the simulated data;
 - "Comparison.ipynb": comparative studies with other algorithms and write ups for this part;
+    - "simu": Unix Executable file for simulated data to be used in Mixture of Unigrams model;
+    - "GibbsSamplingDMM.py", "pDMM.py": source code for Mixture of Unigrams model;
+    - "output": folder for Mixture of Unigrams model output;
+- Result files:
+    - "VIEM_Sim_topwords.txt": list of top words and topics from the simulated data with EM;
+    - "VIEM_RD_topwords.txt": list of top words and topics from the real data with EM;
+    - "Gibbs_Sim_topwords.dat": list of top words and topics from the simulated data with Gibbs Sampling;
+    - "Gibbs_RD_topwords.dat": list of top words and topics from the real data with Gibbs Sampling;
 - "README.md": this file, instructions on the repository;
 - "license.md": open source license.

+***Write ups for each example and comparative studies, see the ipynb files of the specific examples.

 1. To access the source code:
 In the "LDApackage" folder, you will have access to the package with Gibbs Sampling method.
 You can also find the implementation with variational inference in "LDA_VIEM" folder.